ebdrup/json-schema-benchmark/reports/json-gate.md

 `enums in properties, missing optional property is valid`|The schema failed to load(`Schema: 'required' attribute is an array when it should be a boolean`). **This excludes this validator from performance tests**
 `enums in properties, missing required property is invalid`|The schema failed to load(`Schema: 'required' attribute is an array when it should be a boolean`). **This excludes this validator from performance tests**
 `enums in properties, missing all properties is invalid`|The schema failed to load(`Schema: 'required' attribute is an array when it should be a boolean`). **This excludes this validator from performance tests**
+`exclusiveMaximum validation, below the exclusiveMaximum is valid`|The schema failed to load(`Schema: 'exclusiveMaximum' attribute is an integer when it should be a boolean`). **This excludes this validator from performance tests**
+`exclusiveMaximum validation, boundary point is invalid`|The schema failed to load(`Schema: 'exclusiveMaximum' attribute is an integer when it should be a boolean`). **This excludes this validator from performance tests**
+`exclusiveMaximum validation, above the exclusiveMaximum is invalid`|The schema failed to load(`Schema: 'exclusiveMaximum' attribute is an integer when it should be a boolean`). **This excludes this validator from performance tests**
+`exclusiveMaximum validation, ignores non-numbers`|The schema failed to load(`Schema: 'exclusiveMaximum' attribute is an integer when it should be a boolean`). **This excludes this validator from performance tests**
+`exclusiveMinimum validation, above the exclusiveMinimum is valid`|The schema failed to load(`Schema: 'exclusiveMinimum' attribute is a number when it should be a boolean`). **This excludes this validator from performance tests**
+`exclusiveMinimum validation, boundary point is invalid`|The schema failed to load(`Schema: 'exclusiveMinimum' attribute is a number when it should be a boolean`). **This excludes this validator from performance tests**
+`exclusiveMinimum validation, below the exclusiveMinimum is invalid`|The schema failed to load(`Schema: 'exclusiveMinimum' attribute is a number when it should be a boolean`). **This excludes this validator from performance tests**
+`exclusiveMinimum validation, ignores non-numbers`|The schema failed to load(`Schema: 'exclusiveMinimum' attribute is a number when it should be a boolean`). **This excludes this validator from performance tests**
 `validation of e-mail addresses, ignores integers`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'email' format`). **This excludes this validator from performance tests**
 `validation of e-mail addresses, ignores floats`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'email' format`). **This excludes this validator from performance tests**
 `validation of e-mail addresses, ignores objects`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'email' format`). **This excludes this validator from performance tests**